kirame09/sparkpost-api-documentation/services/suppression-list.md

 Bulk insert or update entries in the suppression list by providing a JSON object, with a "recipients" key containing an array of recipients to insert or update, as the PUT request body.
 Maximum size of the JSON object is 50mb.
 Maximum recipients at a time is 10,000.
 At a minimum, each recipient must have a valid email address and a suppression type: "transactional" or "non_transactional".
 The optional "description" key can be used to include an explanation of what type of message should be suppressed.

-If the recipient entry was added to the list by Compliance, it cannot be updated.
+If the recipient was added to the list by Compliance, it cannot be updated.

-If an email address is duplicated in a single request, only the first instance will be processed.

 Please note that in the unlikely scenario where your receive a HTTP 5xx level error response while bulk loading, that some of your suppression entries may have been successfully inserted or updated.
 If this occurs, please re-submit your original request again for processing.